For families and friends

 What are change or suppression practices?

-To fall under the Act’s definition of a change or suppression practice, the conduct must include three elements.
+To fall under the Change or Suppression (Conversion) Practices Prohibition Act 2021 (the Act) definition of a change or suppression practice, the conduct must include three elements.
 It must be:

 - directed at an individual